Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Multitype Sigmoidal Gaussian Cox Process

 \section{Multitype Sigmoidal Gaussian Cox Process}

 In this section, we propose an extension to the SGCP that handles multiple types of points.
-We showcase how our multitype version can be useful to investigate the interaction between different species of trees (see Fig. \ref{fig:mapHick}).
-The data \citep{gerrard1969new} is from Lansing, Illinois and is publicly available from the \texttt{spatstat} package in R. We conduct MCMC-based Bayesian inference on the multitype point processes consisting of the position of maples and hickories.

-This data set has been analysed with a multitype log Gaussian Cox process (LGCP) model \citep{moller1998log,brix2001space} in \citet{waagepetersen2016analysis} using a minimum contrast estimator.
-The sampling distribution of such an estimator can be complicated; the authors use the parametric bootstrap to quantify uncertainty in estimating correlation parameters.
+The Lansing Woods data from Section \ref{Intro} is publicly available from the \texttt{spatstat} package in R. We conduct MCMC-based Bayesian inference on the multitype point process consisting of the position of maples and hickories.
+This data set has been analyzed with a multitype log Gaussian Cox process (LGCP) model \citep{moller1998log,brix2001space} in \citet{waagepetersen2016analysis} using a minimum contrast estimator.
+The sampling distribution of such an estimator can be complicated.
+The authors use the parametric bootstrap to quantify uncertainty in the estimation of correlation parameters.
 Our Bayesian approach offers an alternative way to measure uncertainty in such models.
-One advantage of multitype Gaussian Cox processes such as the LGCP mentioned above or our multitype version of the SGCP is that inter-process dependence can be relegated to the cross-covariance function of the latent multivariate Gaussian random field.
-There is a vast literature on multivariate GPs, see \citet{genton2015cross} for a review of some of the more common modelling approaches.
+One advantage of multitype Gaussian Cox processes such as the LGCP or our multitype version of the SGCP is that inter-process dependence can be relegated to the cross-covariance function of the latent multivariate Gaussian random field.
+There is a vast literature on multivariate GPs, see \citet{genton2015cross} for a review of some of the more common modeling approaches.

-Other comparable models based on latent random measures include the Poisson/gamma model of \citet{wolpert1998poisson} which has been extended to multitype modelling in \citet{kang2014bayesian}.
-The other notable example is the method of \citet{kottas2007bayesian} in which the intensity measure is described by a scaled Dirichlet process mixture.
-This one has, hitherto, not been generalized to joint modelling of point patterns.
-Both methods include partial sum approximations of infinite mixtures.
-In contrast, the multitype SGCP approach preserves the advantages of the original model: it is exact up to Monte Carlo error.